NGC 1701

 NGC 1701, also known as the Trekkie Galaxy, is a large unbarred spiral galaxy located in the constellation Caelum.
 Its speed relative to the cosmic microwave background is 5,836 ± 24 km/s, which corresponds to a Hubble distance of 86.1 ± 6.0 Mpc (~281 million ly).
-It was discovered by the British astronomer John Herschel in 1834.
+It was discovered by British astronomer John Herschel on 6 November 1834.

 The luminosity class of NGC 1701 is II and it has a broad HI line.

 The galaxy's nickname is a reference to the registry of the fictional USS Enterprise (NCC-1701) from the Star Trek media franchise.

+Supernova

+One supernova has been observed in NGC 1701: